Neeraj2212/Elastic-Log-ingestor-and-query-ui/SYSTEM_DESIGN.md

 ### 4.2 Deployed Services
 Docker Compose is used to deploy the system.
 It contains the following services:
 - **Log Ingestor**: The Log Ingestor is deployed as a Node.js application in a docker container.
 It is exposed on port `3000`.
 - **Query Interface**: The Query Interface is deployed as a React.js application in a docker container.
+It is exposed on port `5000`.
 - **Elastic Search**: Elastic Search is deployed as a docker container.
 It is exposed on port `9200`.
 - **Kibana**: Kibana is deployed as a docker container.
 It is exposed on port `5601`.
 It is used to view the logs in the database.
 It is not used in the system.